 This command should start the TeamCity server (you can see this from

 If you don't want TeamCity to start under the root permissions, specify the UserName key in the

 The TeamCity server will now start automatically when the machine starts.
 To configure automatic start of a TeamCity Build Agent, see the dedicated section.

 Troubleshooting TeamCity Installation

 Upon successful installation, the TeamCity server web UI can be accessed via a web browser.
 The default address that can be used to access TeamCity from the same machine depends on the installation package and installation options.
-(Port 80 is used for Windows installation, unless another port is specified, port 8111 for
+(Port 8111 is used for Windows and

 If the TeamCity web UI cannot be accessed, check the following: